ctokheim/protocol/README.md

 ### method results

-All results of a method should be stored in the same directory (specified by `--input-dir` option).
-Files should be named by cancer type or PANCAN for pan-cancer results.
+All results should be stored in the same directory (specified by `--input-dir` option).
+Directories should be named for the method, and the name should match that found in the configuration file (see Configuration file section).
+Results for each method should be named by cancer type or PANCAN for pan-cancer results.
 For example, pancancer should be PANCAN.txt and LUAD.txt for lung adenocarcinoma.
 The files are assumed to be tab-separated.
 It is **assumed** that you have a pancancer result (PANCAN.txt), but you may or may not include some number of cancer type specific results.

 ### gene lists